Strengthening elected women’s leadership

-Our interventions aim to comprehensively expand the ability of elected women representatives to exercise their leadership for democratic development of their Panchayats, ensuring basic human rights for all.
-THP India strongly recognises that women’s active participation in the political processes has been a powerful way to articulate their rights as citizens.
-The focus in on helping them address the patriarchal ideologies that perpetuate gender discrimination on the one hand, and seek to create equitable access to services by superior utilization of resources and enforcement of a more accountable, transparent and responsive administration.
+Our interventions aim to comprehensively expand the ability of elected women representatives to exercise their mandate for the democratic development of their panchayats, ensuring basic human rights for all.
+THP India strongly recognises that women’s active participation in the panchayat administration has been a powerful way to articulate not only their rights as citizens but also standing up for their communities.
+The programme enables them to understand the patriarchal structure within which they function on the one hand.
+At the same time, elected women are equipped with tools and skills that empower them to create equitable access to public services by superior utilisation of resources.
+The programme is committed to pathways that strengthen practices of good governance, accountability and transparency in gram panchayats.

 Strengthening Women’s Leadership

-It is directed towards – recognising rights of adolescent girls, guaranteeing gender justice, changing attitudes of all stakeholders, and ensuring an enabling environment for girls to exercise their voice and agency in making informed decisions about their lives.
+The adolescent girls’ programme critically engages on the root causes of child, early and forced marriage and how to make governance more responsive to the rights of adolescent girls, guaranteeing gender justice, and ensuring an enabling environment for girls to exercise their voice and agency in making informed decisions about their lives.
 Together, elected women leaders and adolescent girls are mobilised and their capacities are built in accessing rights and entitlements in the domain of health, education, social protection, legal remedies, livelihoods and skill building.
 The intervention, in other words, enables adolescent girls, in partnership with elected women representatives, to engage as active citizens.

-In 2015, THP India embarked upon a small-scale but critical intervention with regards to empowering adolescent girls.
-It stemmed out of a constructive dialogue and partnership with the American Jewish World Service (AJWS).
+In 2015, THP India embarked upon a small-scale but critical intervention with adolescent girls in gram panchayats.
+It stemmed out of constructive dialogue and partnership with the American Jewish World Service (AJWS).
 The spotlight was put on the needs and challenges faced by adolescent girls in Rajasthan and Karnataka.
-Subsequently, the programme was extended to Bihar with support from the United Nations Population Fund (UNFPA).
+Subsequently, the programme was extended to Bihar with support from the United Nations Population Fund (UNFPA) in 2016.

 Child MarriageEmpowering adolescent girls to take a stand against child marriage.
 These are their stories.